Position

 • Examine cell samples under a microscope to identify abnormalities.

-• Prepare and stain slides to enhance visibility of cellular structures.
+• Prepare and stain slides to enhance the visibility of cells.

-• Analyze and interpret cellular patterns to diagnose diseases.
+• Analyze and interpret cellular patterns to determine the presence of disease.

 • Document findings and prepare detailed reports for pathologists.